Functional analytic insights into irreversibility of quantum resources: Preliminaries

-\deff{Resource monotones} (or \deff{resource measures}) are functions $M_\FF: \D(\H) \to \RR_+ \cup \{+\infty\}$ that satisfy $M_\F(\rho) \geq M_\F(\Lambda(\rho))$ for any free operation $\Lambda \in \O$.
-This includes monotones based on the relative entropy and other distance measures, or functions such as the base norm induced by the set $\FF$.
+\deff{Resource monotones} (or \deff{resource measures}) are functions $M: \D(\H) \to \RR_+ \cup \{+\infty\}$ that satisfy $M(\rho) \geq M(\Lambda(\rho))$ for any free operation $\Lambda \in \O$.
+This includes monotones based on the relative entropy and other distance measures, or functions based on various norms induced by the set $\FF$.
 Any such monotone identifies a class of operations which includes all maps $\OO$, but may be strictly larger: namely, the quantum channels contracting the given measure, that is,